jlu5/SupyPlugins/RelayNext/README.md

 ### Removing/clearing relays

-The `unset` command removes a relay name, while the `clear` command clears all relays.
-The `remove` command removes individual channels from a relay, deleting it completely when the amount of channels is less than 2.
+Once a relay is created, you can remove the relays (or channels within them) using the `remove` command.
+There is also a `clear` command which clears all relays.

+To remove channels from an existing relay:

+* `relaynext remove Your-relay-name #channel1@networkone #blah@networktwo`

+Or, to delete an entire relay:

+* `relaynext remove Your-relay-name`

+Relays require at least two channels to relay between.
+When the last two channels are removed, the relay is automatically deleted.

 ## Configuration
 ### Relaying non-PRIVMSG events